pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 ..
 TODO: Clarify ``project`` table (described in "Configuring metadata")
 ..
 TODO: Refine backend copy
 ..
 TODO: Add/update links to backends
+..
+TODO: Add a note to check the tools' documentation for the current snippet

 :file:`pyproject.toml` tells build tools (like :ref:`pip` and :ref:`build`)
 what is required to build your project.
 You can select a variety of backends